 A. Christmas tree sale.
 The annual sale of Christmas trees is permitted between December 1 and December 25, inclusive.

-B. Height limits.
-The following structures may be erected above the heights prescribed by this chapter, but in no case shall the height of any of these appurtenances exceed a height equal to 20% more than the maximum height permitted for the particular use in the district: mechanical rooms and other roof structures for the housing of stairways, tanks, ventilating fans, air-conditioning equipment or similar equipment required to operate and maintain the building; skylights, spires, cupolas, flagpoles, chimneys or similar structures; safety enclosures of rooftop areas of hotels and motels used for sundecks and other recreational purposes.

-C. Parking of commercial vehicles in residential zones.
+B. Parking of commercial vehicles in residential zones.
 One registered commercial vehicle of a rated capacity not exceeding one ton on four wheels, owned or used by a resident of the premises, shall be permitted to be regularly parked or garaged on a lot in any residential district, provided that said vehicle is parked in a side or rear yard area, which area is relatively unexposed to neighboring properties and is screened from neighboring properties by plantings at least five feet in height.
 For purposes of this chapter, a "commercial vehicle" is a bus and/or vehicle containing advertising matter intending to promote the interest of any business, whether or not said vehicle is registered as a commercial vehicle with the New Jersey State Division of Motor Vehicles, except that this provision shall not be deemed to limit construction equipment which is used on the site for construction purposes.

-D. Public election voting places.
+C. Public election voting places.
 The provisions of this chapter shall not be construed as to interfere with the temporary use of any property as a voting place in connection with a municipal or other public election.

-E. Public utility lines.
+D. Public utility lines.
 Public utility lines for the transportation and distribution and control of water, electricity, gas, oil, steam, telegraph and telephone communications, and their supporting members, other than buildings or structures, shall not be required to be located on a lot nor shall this chapter be interpreted as to prohibit the use of a property in any zone for the above uses.

-F. Exceptions to depth requirement of lots.

-(1) In R-2 Zoning Districts, the following lot depths shall be permitted as exceptions to the lot depth requirement of 100 feet in that Zoning District:

-(a) In Blocks 114, 89 and 64, the minimum lot depth requirement shall be 80 feet for all even numbered lots and 90 feet for all odd numbered lots.

-(b) In Block 115, the minimum lot depth shall be 90 feet for even numbered lots, 85 feet for odd numbered lots 19 through 39 and 60 feet for odd numbered lots 1 through 17.

-(c) In Block 117, the minimum lot depth required shall be 90 feet for odd numbered lots, 83 feet for even numbered lots 2 through 28 and 98 feet for odd numbered lots 30 through 40.

-(d) In Bock 90, the minimum lot depth requirement shall be 90 feet for even numbered lots, 85 feet for odd numbered lots 1 through 9 and 60 feet for odd numbered lots 11 through 39.

-(e) In Bock 92, the minimum lot depth requirement shall be 77 feet for even lots 8 through 40 and 63 feet for lots 1 through 6 and lots 1.01 and 2.01.

-(f) In Block 64, the minimum lot depth requirement shall be 60 feet for even numbered lots 8 and 10.

 § 276-48Townhouses and apartments.